kedro-org/kedro-starters/spaceflights/{{ cookiecutter.repo_name }}/README.md

 ## Overview

-This is your new Kedro project, which was generated using `Kedro {{ cookiecutter.kedro_version }}`, with the completed version of the [Space Flights tutorial](https://kedro.readthedocs.io/en/stable/03_tutorial/01_spaceflights_tutorial.html) and the data necessary to run the project.
+This is your new Kedro project, which was generated using `Kedro {{ cookiecutter.kedro_version }}`, with the completed version of the [spaceflights tutorial](https://kedro.readthedocs.io/en/stable/03_tutorial/01_spaceflights_tutorial.html) and the data necessary to run the project.

 Take a look at the [Kedro documentation](https://kedro.readthedocs.io) to get started.